HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 )
 }}

-Analysing the markup, on desktop we see 7.83% of pages using this, and on mobile it is 8.19%.
-The [Resource Hints](./resource-hints#hints-adoption) chapter used a slightly different methodology by analysing the DOM and got similar, but slightly larger numbers at 8.15% and 8.65% respectively.
+Analyzing the markup, on desktop we see 7.83% of pages using this, and on mobile it is 8.19%.
+The [Resource Hints](./resource-hints#hints-adoption) chapter used a slightly different methodology by analyzing the DOM and got similar, but slightly larger numbers at 8.15% and 8.65% respectively.

 ### Usage of `data-url` vs `src` attribute